11

 – Passerby

-Feb 8, 2016 at 12:14
+Commented Feb 8, 2016 at 12:14

 • 3

 \$\begingroup\$ First, let's at least be clear that the questions certainly didn't belong here, whether it belonged somewhere else or not.
 Given that, I can't get too worked up on what exactly happened to it and why, as long as it's not open here.
 If the OP doesn't like that, he needs to learn to post a good question and in the right place.
-Otherwise, hopefully he does feel kicked in the butt on the way out the door. \$\endgroup\$ Feb 8, 2016 at 13:06
+Otherwise, hopefully he does feel kicked in the butt on the way out the door. \$\endgroup\$ Commented Feb 8, 2016 at 13:06

 • 2

 \$\begingroup\$ @starfish You're missing the big part - relaying a call to the cell phone.
 Do you believe the question should've been answered with a detailed explanation how to design your own GSM cell?
-If this is not too broad, what is? \$\endgroup\$ Feb 11, 2016 at 16:52
+If this is not too broad, what is? \$\endgroup\$ Commented Feb 11, 2016 at 16:52

 • 2